-- 1. Procedures victims should follow if a crime of dating violence, domestic violence, sexual assault, or stalking has occurred; - 2.
-Information about how NFC will protect the confidentiality of victims and other necessary parties; - Written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within NFC and in the community; - 4.
-Written notification to victims about options for, available assistance in, and how to request changes to academic and working situations or protective measures.
-If requested by a victim and if they are reasonable and available, NFC will make such accommodations or provide such protective measures; and - 5.
-Procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking.
+- 1. Procedures complainants should follow if Sexual Misconduct has occurred; - Information about how NFC will try to protect the confidentiality of complainants and other necessary parties; - 3.
+Written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for complainants, both within NFC and in the community; - 4.
+Written notification to complainants about options for, available assistance in, and how to request changes to academic and working situations or other supportive measures.; and - 5.
+Procedures for institutional disciplinary action in cases of alleged Sexual Misconduct.